tajetaje/interview-challenge/README.md

 The goal of this assignment is to test your problem-solving skills.
 We want to throw you into an unfamiliar situation and see how you are able to work independently, solving problems you may not always be familiar with.

 You will be evaluated on the following:
-- Ability to problem solve.
+- Ability to problem solve and use any resources available to you.
 - Frequent and descriptive Git commits.
 - Clean, consistent, functional, and commented code.

 We do not want to take a ton of your time, so the tasks should be fairly straightforward.
 Try not to overly complicate them.
-Let us know if you're completely stumped.
+Let us know if you're completely stumped-- sometimes computers can be annoying.

 ## Overview